 While the DNC list is not growing at the same rate as when it first launched in 2003, more and more people are signing up every day.
 At the end of 2010, the FCC report estimates approximately 672 million phone numbers are assigned to a person or company.
 The FTC also estimates that over 183 million numbers were on the National Do Not Call list by 2010.
 From these numbers, it is estimated that over 25% of the assigned phone numbers in the US are signed up for the National Registry.
 A report by the Bush Administration in 2007 estimates that up to 72% of Americans had registered on the list.
 During the same period, the CTIA estimates approximately 303 million of those phone numbers were wireless meaning that approximately 45% of issued numbers are wireless.
 FCC regulations prohibit the use of automatic dialers from calling cellular numbes under any circumstance.
 Learn more about the Do Not Call list including how to sign up.
 Since 2005, any number added to the Natiional Registry will remain unless the number becomes invalid, disconnected, reassigned, or the owner of the number requests removal.

-The map below shows the number of registrations on the DNC list per 100k residents as of Sept 2016.
+The map below shows the percent of residents registered on the DNC list as of Sept 2016.

 While the growth of new registrations has slowed, the number of complaints filed is growing every year.
 Over 5 million complaints were filed with the FTC in 2016 - more than ever before.

 On September 1, 2009, the National Registry began accepting all complaints regarding calls using a recorded message, regardless of the registration status of the called number.
 As you can see from the graphs below, a great deal of those complaints were filed against auto-dialed calls that play a recorded message (aka. robocalls).
 While around 43% of complaints reported in 2010 were due to robocalls, that percentage skyrocketed over the next few years to 64% in 2016.